shtrausslearning/nlp/kertf_embeddinglayer.md

 - It was trained on a dataset of one billion tokens (words) with a vocabulary of 400 thousand words.
 - There are a few different embedding vector sizes, including 50, 100, 200 and 300 dimensions.

-We can check the format in the file `glove.6B.100d.txt`
+We can check the format in the file `glove.6B.100d.txt`, for each word we have a **vector representation**:

 ```
 the 0.418 0.24968 -0.41242 0.1217 0.34527 -0.044457 -0.49688 -0.17862 -0.00066023 -0.6566 0.27843 -0.14767 -0.55677 0.14658 -0.0095095 0.011658 0.10204 -0.12792 -0.8443 -0.12181 -0.016801 -0.33279 -0.1552 -0.23131 -0.19181 -1.8823 -0.76746 0.099051 -0.42125 -0.19526 4.0071 -0.18594 -0.52287 -0.31681 0.00059213 0.0074449 0.17778 -0.15897 0.012041 -0.054223 -0.29871 -0.15749 -0.34758 -0.045637 -0.44251 0.18785 0.0027849 -0.18411 -0.11514 -0.78581